ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 - Replicas are restorable to other regions, except for EU Cloud-enabled regions (currently `eu-de` and `par-01`), which are only restorable with each other (e.g., `par-01` replicas can be restored to `eu-de`, and vice versa).

-- There is a limit of 5 read-only replicas per leader.
+- There is a limit of five read-only replicas per leader.

 - The read-only replica does not participate in leader->follower elections for the leader cluster and failover to the read-only replica is not automated.
 Promotion of the read-only replica to a full deployment is a manual, user-initiated task.